-14.3.6 There must be no more than two mountings connecting the mirror housing to the bodywork.
+14.3.4 There must be no more than two mountings connecting the mirror housing to the bodywork.

 - a.
 A maximum of one mounting may connect the mirror housing to the survival cell.
-Such a mirror mounting must: - Lie between two vertical lateral planes, 15mm behind and 50mm forward of the inner edge of the mirror's reflective surface - Lie between two horizontal planes, one 550mm above the reference plane, and one passing through the lower edge of the mirror's reflective surface - Lie inboard of a vertical longitudinal plane passing though the innermost point of the mirror's reflective surface - Form no more than a single section when intersected by any longitudinal vertical or horizontal plane - b.
-Any other mirror mounting must lie in its entirety between two vertical longitudinal planes which pass through the innermost and outermost point of the mirror housing, and when viewed from above must not protrude more forward than the mirror housing or more than 50mm rearward than the diagonal line defined in Article 3.5.5 (d).
-Furthermore, any intersection of each such mirror mounting with a vertical lateral plane must: - Form a single section - Be no more than 50mm high or 10mm wide - Lie between 550mm above the reference plane and 40mm below the centre point of the mirror's reflective surface. - 14.3.7 Teams will be required on request to supply the FIA with CAD data with regard to the visibility of their mirror arrangement, and the FIA will retain the right to modify the dimensions in Article 14.3 should it become apparent that the mirror position does not meet the safety requirements.
+Such a mirror mounting must: - Lie between two vertical lateral planes, located at the forward and rearward extremities of the inboard face of the volume defined in the article 14.3.3 - Lie between two horizontal planes, one 550mm above the reference plane, and one parallel to and offset upward by 25mm from the lower face of the volume defined in the article 14.3.3 - Lie inboard of the inboard face of the volume defined in 14.3.3 - Form no more than a single section when intersected by any longitudinal vertical or horizontal plane - b.
+Any other mirror mounting must lie in its entirety between two vertical longitudinal planes which pass through the innermost and outermost point of the volume defined in the article 14.3.3, and when viewed from above must not protrude more forward than the volume defined in the article 14.3.3 or more than 50mm rearward than the diagonal line defined in Article 3.5.5 (d).
+Furthermore, any intersection of each such mirror mounting with a vertical lateral plane must: - Form a single section - Be no more than 50mm high or 10mm wide

+- Lie between 550mm above the reference plane and a horizontal plane that passes through the lower face of the volume defined in 14.3.3 - 14.3.5 Teams will be required on request to supply the FIA with CAD data with regard to the visibility of their mirror arrangement, and the FIA will retain the right to modify the dimensions in Article 14.3 should it become apparent that the mirror position does not meet the safety requirements.